jagi/meteor-astronomy/README.md

 To read more about Meteor Astronomy Behaviors go to module [repository](https://github.com/jagi/meteor-astronomy-behaviors).

-#### Writing Astronomy modules
+#### Writing modules

 Meteor Astronomy is highly modularized.
 Any developer can write its own modules that extends Astronomy functionality.
 Developer can easily hook into process of initialization of schema.
-Let's take a look how methods feature had been implemented.
+Let's take a look how `methods` feature had been implemented.

 First, we define some extra methods on schema prototype.